MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step1/README.md

 # Step1 - Load data and libraries

-## Specifying your project directory (Replace by the location of your own project directory)
+## Specifying your Windows project directory (Replace by the location of your own project directory)
 > projdir = "C:/RExercise/"

 ## Loading data into R